McGill-ECSE321-Winter2021/project-group-03/README.md

 ## Team Members

 #### Zichen Chang
-Zichen is a student in his second year of studies in the <Program> program at McGill.
+Zichen is a student in his third year of studies in the Computer Engineering program at McGill.

 #### Victoria Iannotti
 Victoria is a student in her second year of studies in the Software Engineering program at McGill.